OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Codroy Valley is a picturesque landscape of lush green farmlands.
 Protected by the Long Range Mountains, the valley is overlooked by rugged cliffs topped with beautiful old churches.
-The valley was one of the earliest recorded settlements on the west coast of Newfoundland and today it’s home to several small Scottish communities with strong ties to their heritage.
+The valley was one of the earliest recorded settlements on the west coast of Newfoundland and today it’s home to several small Scottish and Irish communities with strong ties to their heritage.
 The Grand Codroy River area offers excellent opportunities for hiking, kayaking, and bird-watching in the summer, while snowmobiling and cross-country skiing are popular in the winter.

 Spreading across 72 hectares, Deadman’s Bay Provincial Park is an ideal spot for nature enthusiasts eager to get off-the-beaten path.
 The park’s sandy beach offers impressive views of the North Atlantic, with icebergs often visible in the early summer.
 There are some pretty picnic sites where you can sit and admire the scenery, or you can just stroll and admire the sand dunes.
 Not to be confused with another of Newfoundland’s beautiful places, Deadmans Bay hiking path runs between historic Fort Amherst and Blackhead on the Avalon Peninsula’s 300 kilometre long East Coast Trail.